DigitalPublishingToolkit/tod58/md/01introduction.md

-The phrase *Network Commons* was conceived right after Armin’s previous book had been published in long conversations with his London neighbor and colleague Adam Burns together with Consume cofounder Julian priest.
+The phrase *Network Commons* was conceived right after Armin’s previous book had been published in long conversations with his London neighbor and colleague Adam Burns together with Consume cofounder Julian Priest.
 It continued to evolve in Armin’s thinking.
 He wanted to have an English-language companion and update to his 2004 book.
 In his own
 words: